PUBLIC SAFETY

 Through hands-on experiences, mentorship, and dialogue, participants not only discover pathways to meaningful careers but also become ambassadors for safety, building equitable opportunities for engagement, and civic leadership in their community.

-DCLI Student Public Safety Program
+DCLI Student Public Safety INTERNS

-DCLI’s Public Safety program gives high school and middle school students an inside look at law enforcement, fire safety, and the broader legal system, exploring public safety as both a civic responsibility and a career path.
+DCLI’s Public Safety Internships gives high school and middle school students an inside look at law enforcement, fire safety, and the broader legal system, exploring public safety as both a civic responsibility and a career path.

-Each summer, DCLI hosts a four-week Public Safety Experience during the month of June where students gain firsthand exposure to patrol and K-9 operations, police investigations, forensics, dispatch, corrections, EMS, fire protection and safety, legal processes, and even SWAT demonstrations.
+Each summer, DCLI hosts a four-week Public Safety paid internship during the month of June where students gain firsthand exposure to patrol and K-9 operations, police investigations, forensics, dispatch, corrections, EMS, fire protection and safety, legal processes, and even SWAT demonstrations.
 Participants not only spend time with local public safety professionals, but they also have the opportunity to learn from state agencies as well.
 This immersive experience allows participants to explore multiple career paths, build professional connections, and see public safety in action.
 The experience is four days each week for a half day.
 And student participants must be 15 years or older to participate.
-Lunch is provided each day.
+Lunch and transportation is provided each day.

 DCLI COMMUNITY PUBLIC SAFETY ACADEMY